nueverest/vue_flask/readme.md

 - Open command line as Administrator.
 - Run `npm install -g node-zopfli`
 - Run `npm list -g --depth=0` to confirm installation.
-- Navigate to <path to>/npm/node_modules/node-zopfli/zopfli
+- Navigate to <path to>/npm/node_modules/node-zopfli/zopfli on your machine.
 - Run `gcc src/zopfli/*.c -O2 -W -Wall -Wextra -Wno-unused-function -ansi -pedantic -lm -o zopfli`
 - An executable file named `zopfli` (linux) or `zopfli.exe` (windows) should now appear in your folder.
 - Setup two Custom File Watchers with zopfli for CSS and JS.
 Use combined.min.css and combined.js